ferrocene/ferrocene/ferrocene/doc/core-certification/src/safety-plan/tools.rst

 - ISO 26262 Tool Classification: TCL2
 - Level of reliance: High, ensures the correct architecture is tested

 Qemu is an industry tool that is widely used.
-We have used the tooling for several years and feel confident in its operation.
+We have used the tooling for several years and are confident in its operation.

 Failure modes
 """""""""""""